To: mydataportal@abs.gov.au

 Basic attributes displays your name, email, phone etc. If your personal details are incorrect, please Contact Us with the correct information.

 Account settings allows you to opt in or out of receiving email reminders.
 These reminders let you know when your virtual machine will shut down.
-Notifications are sent at 5pm AEST/AEDT, prior to the 10pm scheduled shut down if you have started your VM that day.
-It will also remind you before your 30 day VM rebuild.
+Notifications are sent at 4pm AEST/AEDT, prior to the 8pm local time scheduled shut down if you have started your VM that day.
+It will also remind you before your 14 day VM rebuild.
 You can change this option at any time by clicking ‘Edit’.

-DataLab is presented in a web browser.
+DataLab portal is accessed via a web browser, DataLab virtual machines are accessible via Windows App or AVD Remote Desktop Client.
 It is recommended the latest version of either of the following are used:

 Internet Explorer is not recommended.